AtB: Tariffs

 Nord-Trøndelag was among the Norwegian counties that tried early on with a bus offer, but chose not to continue with it.
 Four smaller lanes had traffic starts in 1997 and five years of contract duration.
-These were Verran / Steinkjer / Snåsa who went to the county cars in Nord-Trøndelag (FBNT, later Trønderbilene), school route Åsen (Levanger) to Bilruta Frosta – Åsen, school route Vesdal / Inderøy to FBNT and school route Nærøy to Sturla Fjær on Ottersøy.
+These were Verran Municipality / Steinkjer Municipality / Snåsa Municipality who went to the county cars in Nord-Trøndelag (FBNT, later Trønderbilene), school route Åsen (Levanger Municipality) to Bilruta Frosta – Åsen, school route Vesdal / Inderøy Municipality to FBNT and school route Nærøy Municipality to Sturla Fjær on Ottersøy.

 The first tender in Sør-Trøndelag included the then city bus routes 4, 5, 6, 7, 9, 13, 43 and 777 in Trondheim, most of which were among the busiest in the city, and had a traffic start on August 23, 2010.
 Web-owned Team Trafikk, which previously had all bus traffic in Trondheim on a concession contract, was awarded the tender in November 2009 in front of Tide Buss, Trønderbilene and Veolia Transport.
-In the next tender round, the rest of Team Trafikk's bus traffic in Trondheim, Klæburuten's traffic in Klæbu and Nettbuss Trøndelag's traffic in Malvik were included.
+In the next tender round, the rest of Team Trafikk's bus traffic in Trondheim Municipality, Klæburuten's traffic in Klæbu Municipality, and Nettbuss Trøndelag's traffic in Malvik Municipality were included.

-Route area 1 included Klæbu including routes to Trondheim, routes 2 and 3 covered different parts of the city traffic in Trondheim, while route area 4 included traffic in Malvik including a through route to Melhus.
+Route area 1 included Klæbu Municipality including routes to Trondheim, routes 2 and 3 covered different parts of the city traffic in Trondheim Municipality, while route area 4 included traffic in Malvik Municipality including a through route to Melhus Municipality.
 In December 2010, lanes 1 and 2 were assigned to Trønderbilene, lane 3 was assigned to Tide Buss, while Nettbuss Trøndelag won the traffic they had previously in lane 4.
 The contracts for Trondheim had a traffic start on 22 August 2011, while the others had a traffic start on 1 January.
 2012.
 In December 2011, tenders were issued for "scheduled public transport with a large bus in the regions of Sør-Trøndelag".
 This mainly applies to long routes and regular local routes driven by large buses (12 meters long or larger).
-Route area 1 covered the area south of Trondheim and east of Orkanger, route area 2 comprised the routing services from Frøya in the west to Tydal in the east, while route area 3 included the Fosen Peninsula up to Osen.
+Route area 1 covered the area south of Trondheim Municipality and east of Orkanger, route area 2 comprised the routing services from Frøya Municipality in the west to Tydal Municipality in the east, while route area 3 included the Fosen Peninsula up to Osen Municipality.
 In July 2012, route areas 1 and 2 were allocated to Boreal Transport Central Norway, while route area 3 was allocated to Trønderbilene..
 In May 2012, the supplementary tender "Local public transport in the regions of Sør-Trøndelag" was announced, which applied to regular school routes and otherwise mini and midi bus routes.
 The tender was canceled in August and advertised again in October of the same year because large uncertainties were discovered regarding seat capacity and school timetable times, and therefore more time was needed for quality assurance.